gerencianet/gn-api-sdk-node/docs/carnet-detailing.md

   .done();
 ```

-The response you'll receive contains all the information about the carnet:
+The response you"ll receive contains all the information about the carnet:

 ```js
 {